Thursday, August 04, 2011

 I decided to risk using the low-batteried bike to take the kids to school, and we got there slower than usual to ensure we actually did get there.
 In fact there was more than enough left to get me to the garage where they had my charger waiting for me, and then back home to charge it up.

 I shouldn't have actually gone to the garage to pick up the charger.
 I also shouldn't have gone to pick up some of Tan's favourite breakfast noodles from a local shop.
 I was suffering from gut rot for not the first time and although I'd managed a trip to the loo before taking the kids to school I realised when I got their breakfast that this would not be the only such trip this morning.
-But there is something stupidly sadistic among many of us and for some reason I felt compelled to complete as many tasks this morning as I possibly could, instead of get back to the house asap.
+But there is something stupidly sadistic among many of us and for some reason I felt compelled to complete as many tasks this morning as I possibly could, instead of getting back to the house asap.
 I thought I was managing ok while I retrieved the charger, but really noticed that I should be home while waiting for the local noodle place to do Tan's breakfast...even then I thought I may have to take a squat.
 But I manfully kept it in and when I finally got to our building I should have gone straight to our door, instead of insisting that I needed to charge up the bike.
 Heaven knows I could have done that after a good shit.
-But as I got off the bike to plug in the charger something moved and I felt like something fountainesque was to happen.
+But as I got off the bike to plug in the charger something moved and I felt like something fountainesque was about to happen.
 I managed to plug it in and then the security guard reminded me I needed to pay 1 kuai so tried to quickly fish one out of my sweaty shorts pocket, something that, like a nightmare, took about a minute when it should have taken 5 seconds.
 The walk to our door seemed like an eternity and I could only take pigeon steps by now.
 And then...the lift.
 Thankfully in the last couple of days for the first time both lifts are working.
 This means there is generally one on the first floor (ground) and one on the ninth.
-I tried to push myself into the lift before the doors were wide enought to accept me, such was my agony.
+I tried to push myself into the lift before the doors were wide enough to accept me, such was my agony.
 I punched number 14 and then again punched the "close door" button.
 I was nearly in tears.
 I unbuttoned my shorts and even unbuttoned my shirt.
 The 35 second journey to the top took 11 minutes and 40 seconds...I counted.
 I already had my keys in my hand and ran to our new front door with my shorts falling down my legs...turn once, turn twice, turn three times and finally the lock gave way as I rushed in and dropped on our non-ensuite bog and experienced the most satisfying shit I have done since at least five years ago when I was caught short at the bbq place in Pingguo and had to take a san lun che back while virtully powering the poor taxi with my farts.
 Twenty minutes later I was a new man with a grin that made me look like I'd just experienced an orgasm for the first time in twelve years.

 From then on until midnight it was work work work.
 It's all very well working in the morning and afternoon when colleagues are asleep but I can't not go to the meetings they request.
 Tan had arranged driving lessons for the next few days.
 A "crash" course costing 800 kuai and consisting of eight one-hour lessons and one bonus hour for paying in one go.
 Look out, streets of Pingguo...